noobosaurus-r3x/osintagram/README.md

 ```bash
 python osintgram.py -i
 ```
-Replace <session_id> with your Instagram session ID and <username> with the Instagram username you want to retrieve information for.
+Replace <session_id> with your Instagram session ID and < username > with the Instagram username you want to retrieve information for.

-To get your session ID, log into your account, and check your cookies.
+To get your session ID, log into your Instagram account, and check your cookies.
 Copy/Paste the Value of the "sessionid".

 Optional arguments: